AssetFetch/spec/spec.md

 Indicates that this component uses one or multiple materials defined using `role.loose_material_map` datablocks.

+An object that MUST conform to this format:

 | Field           | Format | Requirement | Description                                                            |
 | --------------- | ------ | ----------- | ---------------------------------------------------------------------- |
 | `material_name` | string | MUST        | Name of the material used in the `role.loose_material_map` datablocks. |